Help When Facing Charges of Violent Crime

 If you, a family member, or a friend has become incarcerated due to a violent crime, let Ammediate Bail Bonds help.
 We can post bail for charges of assault, aggravated assault, battery, and aggravated battery.
 Though we don’t condone violence in any way, we believe that all accused remain innocent until proven guilty.
-If you need bail for assault charges in Cocoa and Palm Bay, FL, call our trusted team today.

-Across our 25 years of service, we’ve helped innumerable clients either get bail for themselves, or arrange for the release of a loved one.
-We understand how worrisome this process can become, especially for charges that arise from a stressful situation.
-For questions about how bail works, or to have someone released, call us today at at (321) 631-2663.
+Across our 25 years of service, we’ve helped innumerable clients either get bail for themselves or arrange for the release of a loved one.
+We understand how worrisome this process can become, especially for charges that arise from an already stressful situation.
+If you need bail for assault charges in Cocoa, FL, have questions about how bail works, or need someone released, give us a call today at (321) 631-2663.